Spin Excitations and Flat Electronic Bands in a Cr-based Kagome Superconductor: Results

-An additional confirmation for the observation of the FB below \ef~can be noted from a zoom-in view of the region near $\Gamma$.
-The prominent feature seen near the $\Gamma$ point is an electron band of dominantly ${p_{z}}$ character.
-This band is also seen in Cs\V, albeit with a shallower band bottom due to the smaller electron filling~\cite{Jeong2022-dd}.
-However, we notice that distinct from the Cs\V~case, there is a kink feature on the electron dispersion near -70 meV, as marked by a white arrow in Fig~\ref{fig:fig4} from the MDC-fitted band position.
-From the DFT calculations, it is clear that this electron band hybridizes with the kagome flat band where they cross. (see Supplementary Information and Fig. S7) Since the energy position of this kink feature matches with the observed peak in the EDCs, this is an indication of the hybridization of the FB with the electron dispersion, and further confirms that the FB we observe is intrinsic, not due to disorder-induced localized states that do not interact with the intrinsic band structure.
-We can quantitatively extract the location of the FB by fitting the EDC, which gives a location of -76 meV as measured at 10 K (Fig.~\ref{fig:fig4}b-c).
+Furthermore, considering that the FB is observable under all of the polarization geometries (see SM and Fig. S9 for the complete set of measurements), including those that only allow either even or odd parity orbitals to be observed, this suggests that both ${d_{xz}}$ and ${d_{yz}}$ orbitals are participating in forming the observed FB.
+An additional confirmation for the observation of the FB below \ef~can be noted from the electron band at \g.
+This Sb ${p_{z}}$-dominated band is also seen in Cs\V, albeit with a shallower band bottom due to the smaller electron filling~\cite{Jeong2022-dd}.
+However, distinct from the Cs\V~case, we observe a bending of the electron dispersion near -70 meV in \Cr~(Fig.~\ref{fig:fig2}K).
+From the DFT calculations, it is clear that this electron band hybridizes with the kagome flat band where they cross (see SM and Fig. S9).
+Since the energy position of this slope change matches with the observed peak in the EDCs, this is an indication of the hybridization of the FB with the electron dispersion.
+We note that while electron-boson coupling generically could also result in dispersion kinks, in such situations a broadening of the imaginary part of the self-energy beyond the mode energy must also accompany the modification of the real part of the self-energy.
+Since we do not observe such broadening, we can definitively exclude electron-boson coupling as potential cause of such dispersion bending (see supplementary information S9 for detailed analysis).
+The observed hybridization of the flat band with the electron band further confirms that the FB we observe is intrinsic, not due to disorder-induced localized states that do not interact with the intrinsic band structure.
+The observation of this hybridization kink also confirms that the peak we observe in the EDC is not due to spectral weight leaking from a FB located above~\ef, but rather a FB that is located below \ef.